-The Food Waste Regulations offer a number of potential benefits to businesses and other organisations.
-Studies have shown that many organisations do not have a clear understanding of the amount of waste generated on their premises, of the circumstances behind its generation or of the associated costs.
+The Food Waste Regulations offer a number of potential benefits to businesses.
+Studies have shown that many business do not have a clear understanding of the amount of waste generated on their premises, of the circumstances behind its generation or of the associated costs.
 Unless they have that knowledge, it is difficult to put in place systems aimed at reducing the cost of waste management.
-Accordingly, the Food Waste Regulations provide an opportunity for both the public and private sectors to accrue financial savings.
+Accordingly, the Food Waste Regulations provide an opportunity for obligated businesses to accrue financial savings.